glouppe/info8002-large-scale-data-systems/lecture6.md

 When nodes leave a CAN, we need to ensure that the zones they occupied are taken over by the remaining nodes.

 *Clean exit*:
-- Node explicitely hands over the zone (including the key-value) pairs to the (newly) responsible and remaining nodes.
+- Node explicitly hands over the zone (including the key-value) pairs to the (newly) responsible and remaining nodes.
 - Zone will be handed over to the smallest adjacent zone (check correctness).

 ---